 There’s a reason everyone loves fall, and it’s not simply because of the

-amazing and vibrant fall foliage coloring the American landscape.
-Fall means cooler temperatures and cozy sweaters, nights around a bonfire and days at a pumpkin patch.
+best places for fall foliage in the US.
+Fall means cooler temperatures and cozy sweaters, nights around a bonfire, and days at a pumpkin patch.
 And weekends full of delightful and charming fall festivals.
-These popular fests happen all around the country, and celebrate the season in the most joyful of ways.
+The best fall festivals in the US happen all around the country and celebrate the season in the most joyful of ways.
 Hayrides, corn mazes, barrel trains, classic games, live music, and tons of pumpkin-spiced treats; fall festivals are good, old-fashioned fun, and they’re something we all love and look forward to each year.
 Over the next several weeks, fall festivals will be happening all over the country, in the smallest towns and the biggest cities.
 Today we’re sharing some of the most spectacular and superlative fall festivals in America — fests that include 800-pound pumpkin regattas and thousands of hand-carved jack-o’-lanterns.
-As you’re planning your autumn bucket list, be sure to add some of the following festivals to your lineup; these events really showcase the fall autumnal spirit we all have here in America!
+As you’re planning your autumn bucket list, be sure to add some of the following festivals to your lineup; the biggest fall festivals in the US really showcase the fall autumnal spirit we all have here in America!

 Fall Harvest on the Farm - Moorpark, California

 Underwood Family Farms, 3370 Sunset Valley Rd, Moorpark, CA 93021, USA

 Fall Harvest on the Farm at Underwood Family Farms is your classic fall festival in sunny Southern California.
 Every fall, farmers at this

 transform the expansive 30-acre property into an autumnal wonderland, complete with wagon rides, pumpkin fields, u-pick adventures, themed weekends, and festive fun all around (two words: pig races!).